 3. Free-Range Often

 A happy chicken is a foraging one.
 Every bird should know the freedom of ranging, the warmth of the sun and the satisfaction of hunting its own feed.
-Chicken emotions aside, an active bird is a healthier bird, adding variety to its diet and keeping the fat stores around its reproductive system to a minimum, which increases egg laying and fertility.
+The emotions of your chickens aside, an active bird is a healthier bird, and feeding time plays into this.
+Adding variety to the diet and keeping the fat stores around its reproductive system to a minimum increases egg laying and fertility.

 4. Remember Supplements